 To transfer from a New Zealand or overseas tertiary institution you must meet admission, programme, and undergraduate English language requirements.
-When you apply, you may also apply for credit for courses completed elsewhere.
+When you apply, you may also apply for a transfer of credit for courses completed elsewhere.
 For more information, see www.auckland.ac.nz/priortertiarystudy